kubedb/cli/docs/guides/redis/clustering/overview.md

 - **cluster-enabled <yes/no>**: If yes enables Redis Cluster support in a specific Redis instance.
 Otherwise the instance starts as a stand alone instance as usual.
 - **cluster-config-file <filename>**: Note that despite the name of this option, this is not an user editable configuration file, but the file where a Redis Cluster node automatically persists the cluster configuration (the state, basically) every time there is a change, in order to be able to re-read it at startup.
 The file lists things like the other nodes in the cluster, their state, persistent variables, and so forth.
 Often this file is rewritten and flushed on disk as a result of some message reception.
 - **cluster-node-timeout <milliseconds>**: The maximum amount of time a Redis Cluster node can be unavailable, without it being considered as failing.
-If a master node is not reachable for more than the specified amount of time, it will be failed over by its slaves.
+If a master node is not reachable for more than the specified amount of time, it will be failed over by its replicas.
 This parameter controls other important things in Redis Cluster.
 Notably, every node that can't reach the majority of master nodes for the specified amount of time, will stop accepting queries.
 - **cluster-slave-validity-factor <factor>**: If set to zero, a slave will always try to failover a master, regardless of the amount of time the link between the master and the slave remained disconnected.
 If the value is positive, a maximum disconnection time is calculated as the *node timeout* value multiplied by the factor provided with this option, and if the node is a slave, it will not try to start a failover if the master link was disconnected for more than the specified amount of time.
 For example if the node timeout is set to 5 seconds, and the validity factor is set to 10, a slave disconnected from the master for more than 50 seconds will not try to failover its master.
 Note that any value different than zero may result in Redis Cluster to be unavailable after a master failure if there is no slave able to failover it.
 In that case the cluster will return back available only when the original master rejoins the cluster.
-- **cluster-migration-barrier <count>**: Minimum number of slaves a master will remain connected with, for another slave to migrate to a master which is no longer covered by any slave.
+- **cluster-migration-barrier <count>**: Minimum number of replicas a master will remain connected with, for another slave to migrate to a master which is no longer covered by any slave.
 See the appropriate section about replica migration in this tutorial for more information.
 - **cluster-require-full-coverage <yes/no>**: If this is set to yes, as it is by default, the cluster stops accepting writes if some percentage of the key space is not covered by any node.
 If the option is set to no, the cluster will still serve queries even if only requests about a subset of keys can be processed.

 Reference: https://redis.io/topics/cluster-tutorial#redis-cluster-configuration-parameters